sord0250/sord0250/README.md

 My name is Spencer Ord, and I'm a junior studying Cybersecurity at BYU.
 I became interested in the tech field when I entered college in 2023 and decided on Cybersecurity as my major in 2024.
 Since then I have learned so much and am ready to put it to use.

 ## Skills (in order of ability)
-- Python
 - Python Scripting
+- Data Analysis
+- Tableau
+- SQL
 - C
 - C++
 - Linux
 - HTML
 - CSS
 - MySQL databases
-- Github
-- Docker
-- JavaScript
 - MongoDB databases
 - Vue framework
 - Node